Published by Christina Riley. Last Updated on April 11, 2025.

 Fishing on Ocracoke Island

-The Gulf Stream is located just 12 miles offshore, attracting fish for anglers of all skill levels.
-There are several fishing charters that offer half-day or full-day trips, but because it is so popular make sure to book in advance to ensure your spot.
+The Gulf Stream is 12 miles offshore, attracting fish for anglers of all skill levels.
+Several fishing charters offer half-day or full-day trips, but because it is so popular, make sure to book in advance to ensure your spot.ย

-But if you are looking to cast your reel from the beach, Spring and Fall are considered the best months for surf fishing.
+But if you want to cast your reel from the beach, Spring and Fall are considered the best months for surf fishing.

 Read More: Cape Lookout Lighthouse (How to Reach and Enjoy This Iconic Place!)